MatheusLima505/Linux-Access-Node/README.md

 # Installation

 Firstly, need to build the TTYD Docker image, check [this](https://github.com/MatheusLima505/Linux-Access-Node-TTYD-Image) repo.
+Then, the dependencies, like vite, and you'r ready to go.

 ## Dependencies
+Supabase